Prince Aage, Count of Rosenborg: Foreign Legion

 In 1922, Aage received permission from the King, as required by Danish law, to leave the Danish army in order to join the French Foreign Legion.
-After negotiations between the Danish and the French governments Prince Aage entered the Foreign Legion with the rank of captain.
+After negotiations between the Danish and the French governments Prince Aage entered the Foreign Legion with the Officer rank of captain.

 He was sent to Morocco as part of the French involvement in the Rif War within a year of service.
 He received the Croix de Guerre after being shot in the left leg.
 During his seventeen years in the Foreign Legion Prince Aage attained the rank of lieutenant colonel, and also received France's highest order, the Légion d'honneur.

 In 1927 he published the book A Royal Adventurer in the Foreign Legion in English about his time in the Foreign Legion.

 Death

 Prince Aage died of pleurisy in Taza, Morocco, in 1940, and was buried at the French Foreign Legion's headquarters at Sidi Bel Abbès, Algeria.

 Before the Foreign Legion left Algeria in 1962, it was decided that the remains of three selected soldiers should be buried near the new headquarters of the Foreign Legion at Aubagne in southern France.
 The remains of Prince Aage were selected as the representation of the foreign officers in the Foreign Legion.
 His remains now lie next to those of Général Paul-Frédéric Rollet (known as the Father of the Legion) and Légionnaire Zimmermann in the town of Puyloubier, France.